• Skip to primary navigation

 Examine whether merit increases with increased effort

 Merit raises can help high-performing employees keep their jobs and boost their morale.
-However, if other factors are lacking, this system may not be enough to keep employees satisfied at work.
+However, if other factors are lacking, this system may not be enough to satisfy employees.

 Before implementing additional compensation, the company should assess how the employee experience has been.
 Some enhancements include more paid time off, expanded benefit offerings, and greater flexibility.

-If it is determined that a merit increase will improve operations, the company may choose to pay the same merit bonus of, say, 3% to all employees.
+If it is determined that a merit increase will improve operations, the company may pay the same merit bonus of 3% to all employees.

-Alternatively, higher-performing employees may be rewarded with a 5% bonus, while others receive a 2% bonus.
-In other scenarios, only the highest-performing roles that are critical to the company’s operations will receive a 5% raise.
+Alternatively, higher-performing employees may receive a 5% bonus, while others receive a 2% bonus.
+In other scenarios, only the highest-performing roles critical to the company’s operations will receive a 5% raise.

 Everyone else will be entitled to a 2% salary increase.
 Every employee in a critical role in the company will receive a 5% raise, regardless of contribution to company goals, where possible.